sirius-cc-wu/mcp-mdspec/README.md

 ### Dev Mode

-This mode starts the MCP Inspector, a web application that allows interactive testing of the tools provided by the MCP server.
+This mode starts the MCP Inspector, a web-based UI that allows for interactive testing of the tools provided by the MCP server.

 ```bash
 fastmcp dev main.py --ui-port="9080" --server-port="5080"